 Canada’s Nigerian Student Express Program is already boosting the success of Nigerians applying for Canada study permits.
 It will also improve Nigeria’s ranking among source countries of international students in Canada.
 Nigeria already ranked 9th as a source country of Canada international students, with 11,985 study permit holders at the end of 2019.

 Canada’s international student population was on an upward surge before the pandemic.
 It grew by 13 per cent in 2019 compared to the previous year, marking yet another year of double-digit growth.
 Some 404,000 international study permits took effect in 2019.

-This is the perfect time for Nigerian students to take advantage of the Canada Nigeria Student Express Pilot.
+This is the perfect time for Nigerian students to take advantage of the Nigeria Student Express Pilot.
 Nigerian immigration to Canada has been booming in recent years.
-In 2019, Nigeria was ranked the fourth highest source of Canadian new permanent residents. in the same year, 11,985 study permit holders were from Nigeria, making it the ninth most popular source country for international students.
+In 2019, Nigeria ranked the fourth highest source of Canadian new permanent residents.
+In the same year, 11,985 study permit holders were from Nigeria, making it the ninth most popular source country for international students.

 Canada is home to 21 of the world’s top 500 universities and 32 in the top 1,000.
 In 2020 Canada had over 650,000 international students.